About Malta, Sicily, Sardinia and Corsica

 Tours of Malta

 The tiny Republic of Malta is right in the heart of the Mediterranean, midway between Sicily and Tunisia.
 Farmers have cut much of Malta’s rocky landscape into terraces for farming, and fishing and seafaring remain important.
 Malta is also exploiting its sunshine and beaches, and above all its history, attracting tourists and film-makers.
-When planning your Malta trip, don’t miss these locations!
+For Odyssey travellers on a small group tour a Corsica trip tends to be history based around the old town and the Musee de la Corse, rather than fabulous beaches, scuba diving and a boat trip.
+Don’t miss these highlights when planning a trip to Corsica for inclusion in the itinerary:

 Valletta, the capital